PSM in Fisheries & Wildlife Administration

 The Professional Science Master's in Fisheries and Wildlife Administration (PSMFWA) is offered to working professionals with at least five years of experience who want to accelerate their fisheries and wildlife related careers.
 This program is offered both online through Ecampus and through Corvallis campus.

-Learner Outcomes for PSMFWA Students: The PSMFWA degree is an integrated curriculum designed to provide advanced, professional training in four areas: (1) core knowledge in fish or wildlife biology, ecology and management; (2) professional skills and abilities; (3) human dimensions of natural resources management; and (4) natural resources policy.
-In addition, each student will participate in an intensive internship experience engaging students in real world work situations involving technical problems, teamwork, communication skills, and decision-making.
-There are specific learning outcomes for the each of the major components of the PSMFWA degree.
+Learner Outcomes for PSMFWA Students: The PSMFWA degree is an integrated curriculum designed to provide advanced, professional training in four areas: (1) core knowledge in fish or wildlife biology, ecology and management; (2) natural resources policy; (3) human dimensions of natural resources management; and (4) professional skills and abilities.
+In addition, each student will participate in an intensive internship experience engaging students in real world work situations involving technical problems, teamwork, communication skills, and decision‐making.
+Specific learning outcomes for the each of the major components of the PSMFWA degree are listed below.

 Why Should I Get a PSM?